padrino/padrino-docs/guides/02_getting-started/04_blog-tutorial.html.md

   stored.
 - `spec` – This is where your model and controller tests should be stored.

-Now, let us examine the `config/database.rb` file to make sure the database connection settings are correct.
-For now, the defaults are OK for this tutorial.
+For now, the defaults for the database connection settings (`config/database.rb`) are OK for this tutorial.
 A sqlite3 database will be used that is stored inside `db/sample_blog_development.db`.

 Let us also setup a few simple routes in our application to demonstrate the